EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 {{% alert title="Note" color="info" %}} Note that `--json-output` option can
 be used only with those OpenStack commands that have outputs.
-Using this parameter with commands wit no output (e.g. setting properties) will generate an unsupported parameter error.
+Using this parameter with commands with no output (e.g. setting properties) will generate an unsupported parameter error.
 {{% /alert %}}